AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 </table>
 </div>

+_To view the complete list, [click here](https://docs.google.com/spreadsheets/d/1SPNzIW5KT27LRP70Yvnx-VBuANNj7KBj7n2FlOM6LNc/edit?gid=2011932197#gid=2011932197)_

-_N.B.: If a country is not listed, it means that the country has 0 Medal Points in all the sports it participated in._
+_N.B.: If a country is not listed, it means that the country has **0** Medal Points in all the sports it participated in._
 <br>
 <br>
 **4. What are the beginning and ending years of participation of each country?**